Erdogan says 10 mln CoronaVac doses could reach Turkey by weekend | Health

-Turkey has already received an initial consignment of three million doses and has so far vaccinated 1.166 million people, mostly health workers and elderly people.
-Erdogan was speaking to reporters in Istanbul.
+Turkey has already received an initial consignment of three million doses of the vaccine, produced by Sinovac Biotech , and has so far vaccinated more than 1.170 million people, mostly health workers and elderly people. "(The second consignment) was approved in China," Erdogan told reporters in Istanbul.
+"It is highly probable that it could come by the end of this week.
+We expect 10 million to come."

+Some 600,000 people were vaccinated in two days when the rollout began just over a week ago, but the pace later slowed.
+The Health Ministry will test the new shipment, which medics say takes around two weeks, before the vaccinations are administered.
+That means Turkey would be constrained to around 100,000 inoculations per day for the next two weeks.

+Turkey has recorded more than 2.4 million infections and 24,640 deaths due to COVID-19 since March.
+A rise in cases over the past months led the government to introduce weekday curfews and weekend lockdowns since December.
+Daily cases have dropped to around 6,000 in the recent days, from a high of more than 33,000 in early December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)